 Fantastic 120-Year-Old Color Pictures of Ireland

-St. Patrick’s Day has already come and gone this year, but there is a lot more to the Emerald Isle than the supposed World’s Greatest Snake Exterminator.
+There's a lot more to the Emerald Isle than the supposed World’s Greatest Snake Exterminator.
 Need some proof?
-Just check out these vivid vintage pictures of Ireland taken between 1890 and 1900 and organized by county, courtesy of the Library of Congress.
+Just check out these photochrom prints of Ireland taken between 1890 and 1900 and organized by county, courtesy of the Library of Congress.

 Royal Avenue, Belfast